 Adopt Section 1962.7, title 13, California Code of Regulations, to read as follows:

 1962.7.
-In-Use Compliance, Corrective Action and Recall Protocols for Zero Emission for 2026 and Subsequent Model Year Passenger Cars and Light-Duty Trucks.
+In-Use Compliance, Corrective Action and Recall Protocols for 2026 and Subsequent Model Year Zero-Emission and Plug-in Hybrid Electric Passenger Cars and Light-Duty Trucks.

 Applicability.

-This section shall apply to 2026 and subsequent model year zero-emission vehicles and plug-in hybrid electric vehicles certified for sale in California.
+This section shall apply to 2026 and subsequent model year zero-emission vehicles certified for sale in California.

+For 2026 and subsequent model year plug-in hybrid electric vehicles certified to earn vehicle values in accordance with title 13, CCR, section 1962.4, this section shall apply for the purpose of verifying and determining compliance with the requirements of title 13, CCR, section 1962.5 applicable to plug-in hybrid electric vehicles.
+Subsections (d), (e)(2)(B)1., (e)(2)(D)1., (e)(2)(D)2., (e)(3)(A), and (e)(5)(A) do not apply to plug-in hybrid electric vehicles.

 Purpose.
 It is the purpose of this article to implement authority granted the state board in Part 5, Division 26 of the Health and Safety Code to monitor vehicles from manufacture through distribution to consumers to determine compliance with applicable laws.
 This section establishes a zero-emission in-use verification report to be submitted by the manufacturer to CARB, establishes enforcement testing procedures to be used by CARB to periodically evaluate vehicles for compliance, and establishes procedures and requirements for corrective actions.

 Definitions.
-For this section, the following definitions apply in addition to the definitions in California Code of Regulations (CCR), title 13, section 1962.4, and associated test procedures.
+For this section, the following definitions apply in addition to the definitions in California Code of Regulations (CCR), title 13, section 1962.4, and associated test procedures including the “California Test Procedures for 2026 and Subsequent Model Zero-Emission Vehicles and Plug-In Hybrid Electric Vehicles, in the Passenger Car, Light-Duty Truck and Medium-Duty Vehicle Classes”, dated [INSERT DATE], incorporated by reference, referred to in this regulation as the “2026 ZEV and PHEV Test Procedures”.

 “Corrective action” refers to action taken by a manufacturer to remedy a nonconformity.
 The entire duration of corrective action implementation is a “corrective action campaign.”
-Corrective action includes three categories:
+Corrective action consists of three categories:

 “Voluntary corrective action” means an inspection, repair, adjustment, modification, or other program voluntarily initiated and conducted by a manufacturer.